LearnOnDemandSystems/docs/guides/github-integration/github-integration.md

 > [!KNOWLEDGE] If you would like more information about authoring labs with IDLx, see our [IDLx Authoring Guide](https://raw.githubusercontent.com/LearnOnDemandSystems/docs/master/guides/idl2/idlv2-authoring-guide-and-best-practice.md).

-If you are writing IDL (legacy) content for a lab that does not yet have any content in LOD, start by doing the following:

-1. Create a new GitHub repository where you will manage your lab content.
-1. Create a new file in the root of your GitHub repository called content.md.
-1. Copy the contents of the [content.md template](https://raw.githubusercontent.com/LearnOnDemandSystems/idl-md-template/master/content.md)
-into your content.md file.
-1. If you want to store screenshots for your lab in GitHub, create a *screens* folder at the root of your GitHub repository.
-1. If you want to store videos for your lab in GitHub, create a *videos* folder at the root of your GitHub repository.

-> [!KNOWLEDGE] The content.md file that you copied is full of step-by-step TODO comments to help you build out your content in the content.md file for your lab.
-Once you have finished adding your first exercise and task to the content.md file, save your changes to your GitHub repository, and then proceed to the [Integrate GitHub with a LOD Lab Profile](#integrate-github-with-a-lod-lab-profile) section.
-You can resume content editing later once you have your integration set up.

 ### Copying Existing Lab Content into GitHub

-If you have a lab that already has IDLx or IDL (legacy) content in LOD, you can use GitHub to manage that content as well.
+If you have a lab that already has IDLx content in LOD, you can use GitHub to manage that content as well.
 To get this set up you must do the following:

 1. In Lab on Demand, navigate to the lab profile whose content you want to